-In the trees along the east side of the pond, I found a nice and friendly female blue-grey gnatcatcher still working on rustling up her breakfast against a nice blue sky.
+In the trees along the east side of the pond, I found a nice and friendly female blue-gray gnatcatcher still working on rustling up her breakfast against a nice blue sky.

 On the way down to the river, I met a cottontail who hopped down the trail ahead of me as if to show me the way.
 Thanks, little buddy!

 At the river, the robin chicks are growing up fast, and I see Dad at the nest more often than ever now.
 One unlucky chick chose a poor time to stretch its wing, though.

 The chicks are really starting to look like robins, but don’t tell John Gurda!

 While checking on the robins, I heard the house wren again, and caught him singing his heart out on a nearby branch.

 A bit north of there, near the beer garden, I encountered this white-crowned sparrow who was also “singing”, but it was more of a humming to itself than announcing anything, so perhaps the poor critter is shy or maybe just self-conscious about its voice.

 After I took a few shots, it even wondered if that was really its best side and turned to face the other way.
 A regular little bundle of anxieties, this one.

 At the north end, I spotted an indigo bunting again, but flubbed that shot, and got this one of a turkey vulture instead.
 You can even see its bright red face this time.